What Is Cybersecurity Asset Management — And Why It Matters in 2026

 Cybersecurity Asset Management vs. IT Asset Management

-While IT Asset Management (ITAM) and cybersecurity asset management share common data collection processes, their objectives and priorities differ significantly.
-Understanding the distinction matters for organizations that assume their existing ITAM program satisfies FTC Safeguards Rule or SEC cybersecurity requirements.
+IT Asset Management (ITAM) and cybersecurity asset management share common data collection processes, but their objectives and priorities differ significantly.
+Understanding this distinction matters for organizations that assume their existing ITAM program satisfies FTC Safeguards Rule or SEC cybersecurity requirements.

-Unlike traditional ITAM — which tracks assets for business purposes like warranty management and software licensing — cybersecurity asset management specifically addresses security vulnerabilities, threat exposure, and compliance requirements mandated by regulations including the FTC Safeguards Rule and IRS Publication 4557.
+Traditional ITAM tracks assets for business purposes — warranty management, software licensing, hardware refresh cycles.
+Cybersecurity asset management specifically addresses security vulnerabilities, threat exposure, and compliance requirements mandated by regulations including the FTC Safeguards Rule and IRS Publication 4557.

-The scope of cybersecurity asset management extends across multiple asset categories that tax professionals, healthcare providers, financial services firms, and small businesses must track:
+The scope of cybersecurity asset management extends across six asset categories that tax professionals, healthcare providers, financial services firms, and small businesses must track:

 - Hardware assets: Servers, workstations, laptops, mobile devices, network equipment (routers, switches, firewalls), IoT devices, printers, and removable media